sarahgoodwin93/project1-The-Hike-Site/README.md

 ### Packing Checklists

 Two checklists have been used for the two walk types, wild camping trips and day trips.
 Users can check that they have everything needed for their trip type in an easy to use checkbox style form, with the ability to reset at the end.

-The form does not link to an external place as it is not for capturing data, it is a tool for users.
+The form does not link to an external place as it is not for capturing data, it is a tool for users only.

 ![Checklist screenshot](assets/readme-img/checklist-screenshots.png "Screenshot of checklist")